maxiwee69/Skyblocker/src/main/java/de/hysky/skyblocker/stp/README.md

 	"skyblocker:held_by_armor_stand": true //Requires that this ItemStack instance be held by an armor stand.
 }
 ```

+API ID Conversions: [here](../mixins/ItemStackMixin.java) in the method named `skyblocker$getSkyblockId` located near the bottom of the class.

 ### Logical Predicates
 "Logical" predicates perform logical operations on *other* predicates, for example say you want to override a texture when it's Skyblock Item ID is either `POWER_WITHER_CHESTPLATE` or `POWER_WITHER_LEGGINGS`, due to the default behavior requiring a match for all specified predicates these overrides would need to be defined separately despite doing the same thing; logical predicates solve this issue by allowing you to perform "OR"s, "AND"s, or "NOT"s on a list of predicates.<br>